sergeynordicresults/sergeynordicresults.github.io/ukraine-on-fire.md

 But the "amount of happiness in 1 square meter / amount of optimizations" can be measured, this is more scientific argument.

+Ukranian language was dying, country is in charge for it's language.
+So: at home You can speak any language, default language to use at schools and with clients at shops - language of a country